 Fall 1965 - Summer 1969: Board achieves goal of doubling membership.
 Club pioneers relentlessly pursue option to establish a permanent clubhouse.
 Additional 15 acre parcel of land sold to expand GV Apts, and the original land purchase mortgage was paid off.
 The Club's holding is 65.4 acres with nearly five acres fronting on 42nd Avenue.
 Additional events the Club enjoyed were sailing, Christmas parties, guest lectures, recreational activities, weekend excursions, and a short-lived bowling league.

-The GV Faculty Club found this to be the decade of challenges and uncertainties.
-It was evident that a clubhouse would crystallize the organization.
+The Club found this to be a decade of challenges and uncertainties.
+It was evident a clubhouse would crystallize the organization.
 But could we afford it?
 Would there be sufficient membership to sustain it?
 Who would manage it?
 Should dues be increased prior to building or wait until after the facility attracted more members?
 Questions were endless, but answers came slowly.

 Spring 1970 - Winter 1972: Property value increased from $2,400 to $6,700.
 A communication to all faculty and professional staff solicited recommendations for schedule of events and achieving Club's building goals.
 Over this period, several notions for a clubhouse were discussed, but no concrete developments ensued.